Justin M. Brauer, Music Director

 Tony Award and Pulitzer Prize-winning composer Stephen Sondheim and librettist John Weidman take aim at American ideals of prosperity and fortune.
 Illinois Theatre presents this powerful musical examination of the blood-curdling (and banal) impulses of would-be assassins who pursue their own versions of the American dream.

-There will a post-performance Talkback on Thursday, February 8.
+There will be a post-performance Talkback on Thursday, February 8.